Found in a thrift store when it looked like this:

 House paint and mixed media over original art on cloth canvas, 12" x 16" - 2017.

-This canvas was beyond trite with all the neon paint (see below).
+This canvas was beyond trite with the neon background (see below).
 The flower was beautifully done, so all I needed to do was tone down the neon yellow-green background.
 I added a fanciful Christmas tree ornament for fun.

 House paint and felt marker over printed cloth/paper canvas, 18" x 18" - 2017.